webbmaxwell/web-sprint-challenge-build-a-web-api/README.md

 - DONE

 - [ ] Configure the API to support environment variables.

+- DONE (I don't know if I actually need to set up environment variables or just make it so my application can support them)

 - [ ] Use middleware for validation of incoming data.

 ## Submission format